firmannf/recon/REQUIREMENT.md

 - Discrepancies only occur in amount

 ### Additional Assumption
-- Each bank provides statements in standardized CSV format
+- Each bank provides statements in standardized CSV format and the data already sorted
-- System transaction data is in standardized CSV format
+- System transaction data is in standardized CSV format and the data already sorted
 - All date are using UTC+7
 - All amount are using Indonesian Rupiah and only 2 max decimal points
 - One CSV can contains multiple date transactions